marinatrs/slime_nlp/README.md

 ## Installation

-To install SLIME, we can use the pip [command](https://pypi.org/project/grav-waldo/):
+To install SLIME, we can use pip [command](https://pypi.org/project/grav-waldo/):

 ```bash
 pip install slime_nlp